Kixunil/configure_me/configure_me/README.md

 # ...
 build = "build.rs"

-# This tells auto build script and other tools where to look for your specificcation
+# This tells auto build script and other tools where to look for your specification.
 [package.metadata.configure_me]
 spec = "config_spec.toml"